armory/docs/content/en/cd-as-a-service/tasks/deploy/preview-link.md

 ## Overview

  Create a temporary public preview link to a deployed service to verify HTTP services after their deployment.
-The created link is generated with a random domain prefix and automatically expires after a configured time period.
+The created link is generated with a cryptographically secure domain prefix and automatically expires after a configured time period.

 You can use this step in both canary and blue-green deployment strategies.